jjohnson-47/blackboard-content-hub/README.md

 A comprehensive platform for creating, hosting, and documenting interactive educational content as iframes for embedding in Blackboard LMS.

-## ✨ Nascent Digital Dawn

-The platform features our new "Nascent Digital Dawn" design theme, characterized by:

-- Deep indigo backgrounds with electric magenta accents
-- Animated ember particles creating a dynamic, engaging experience
-- Modern typography with Rajdhani and Open Sans fonts
-- Responsive design that works beautifully on all devices
-- Immersive iframe showcase with intuitive navigation

 ## 🎯 Overview

 The Blackboard Content Hub provides a structured framework for developing and hosting interactive educational components that can be embedded in Blackboard courses.
 The project is designed to: